This article contains information on how to easily change the PHP version in your cPanel.

 4. MultiPHP INI Editor Plugin

-Although most servers have a plugin called MultiPHP INI Editor or (some servers has this plugin named PHP.INI Manager) from where you can edit a PHP version for your domain and the system will automatically create the php.ini file base on your setting on your root directory.
+Although most servers have a plugin called MultiPHP INI Editor or (some servers have this plugin named PHP.INI Manager) from where you can edit a PHP version for your domain and the system will automatically create the php.ini file base on your setting on your root directory.

 5. PHP.INI Coding

-Doing a unique php.ini coding is something I won’t want to go deep into, because there specific conditions in some cases, especially for those on low resources reseller shared hosting.
+Doing a unique php.ini coding is something I won’t want to go deep into, because there are specific conditions in some cases, especially for those on low resources reseller shared hosting.